-- (1) The Registrar may refer to a Judge or Master any question arising in the course of- - (a) the exercise of minor judicial functions by the Registrar; or - (b) the carrying out of administrative functions by any of the Court's administrative officers. - (2) The Judge or Master may- - (a) give directions he or she considers appropriate; or - (b) assume control of the matter.
+- (1) The Registrar may refer to a Judge or Master any question arising in the course of- - (a) the exercise of minor judicial functions by the Registrar; or - (b) the carrying out of administrative functions by any of the Court's administrative officers (including any question arising at a status hearing or settlement conference at which an officer nominated by the Registrar presided). - (2) The Judge or Master may- - (a) give directions he or she considers appropriate; or - (b) assume control of the matter.